Efficient and Effective Quantum Compiling for Entanglement-based Machine Learning on IBM Q Devices: Experimental demonstration of parity learning

 For each $N$ value, the experiment has been repeated $M=200$ times.
 The error probability is the number of successes divided by $M$.
 Among the $N$ queries, some give result $1$, others give result $0$.
 We postselect on result $1$, and we perform bit-wise majority vote.
 If the resulting string equals the encoded $a$ string, we count it as a success.
 We repeat $M$ times and finally we get $p_{err}$ as number of successes versus $M$.

+The results are shown in Figure \ref{fig:errorProb}.
 As expected, $p_{err}$ exponentially decreases with the number of queries $N$, but increases with the number of qubits $n$ and the number of gates.
-Moreover, it is worth noting that \begin{itemize} \item the more the device is used, the more the device performs bad --- until recalibration is required; \item the impossibility to have a qubit that is directly reachable from all other qubits (like it is q2 in QX2) is a big issue, preventing the efficient implementation of circuits for producing GHZ states. \end{itemize}
+It is worth noting that the 15-qubit quantum oracle encoding $a = 11..11$ is characterized by a nonoptimal choice of one CNOT gate (between qubits $q_6$ and $q_{11}$) in favor of low depth.
+This is an important lesson for future work.